 Impairment losses are recorded whenever there has been a significant, unexpected decline in the service utility of a capital asset.
 The events or circumstances which lead to impairments are not considered normal and ordinary.
 The service utility of a capital asset is the usable capacity which, at acquisition, was expected to be used to provide service.
 Common indicators of potential impairment include - evidence of physical damage (above normal wear and tear) where the level of damage is such that restoration efforts are needed to restore service utility; enactment of laws or approval of regulations as well as changes in environmental factors; technology factors; other evidence of obsolescence, changes in the manner or duration or use of capital assets; and construction stoppage due to lack of funding.
-Based on these criteria, there was no impairment of the District's capital assets during the fiscal year ended April 30, 2016.
+During the fiscal year ended April 30, 2017, the District incurred an impairment loss caused by a power outage, which was covered by insurance.
+There were no other impairments of the District's capital assets during the fiscal year.